1940 PGA Championship

 Heavy rains on Saturday stopped play halfway through the semifinals which were completed on Sunday; the final round was pushed back to Monday, which was Labor Day.

-Dick Metz was the medalist in the stroke play qualifier at 140 (−6); he lost 2 & 1 in the third round to Nelson.
+Dick Metz was the medalist in the stroke play qualifier at 140 (−6); he lost 2 and 1 in the third round to Nelson.
 Two-time champion Denny Shute qualified at 151, but was rushed to a local hospital for an emergency appendectomy that night.

 Format

 The match play format at the PGA Championship in 1940 called for 12 rounds (216 holes) in seven days: